sheerun/component-map/README.md

 > A storage for (not only) React components backed by WeakMap and performant fallback

 This module allows for most operations [WeakMap](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) provides, but it's not a 1:1 shim to make implementation more lightweight (in particular, it won't accept iterable object as a constructor parameter).

-On top of that, by default `ComponentMap` it is configured for performant storage of React classes, but can be easily easily customized with `getBucketName` option (see below).
+`ComponentMap` it is preconfigured for performant mapping of React classes, but can be easily easily customized for other objects as well.

+Component Map promises following:

+- *No mutation whatsoever of provided keys* (in contrast to most other WeakMap shims)
+- Efficient garbage collection of components if provided with proper WeakMap implementation
+- Decent performance for retrieving object if no WeakMap is provided

+Unfortunately given first promise, mind it's impossible to prevent memory pollution if no `WeakMap` is provided.
+For this reason Component Map should be used without proper `WeakMap` option only in short-lived sessions, like development or tests.

 ## Usage